SELab-2/OSOC-2/docs/deploymentGuide.md

 ![Default settings](./gh-oauth-new-app.png)

 You can change the `Application name` to anything you'd like.
 Be sure to confirm that the `Homepage URL` is correct for your server.
 The `Application description` can be anything you like.
-The `Authorization callback URL` should be the `Homepage URL` with `/api-osoc/github/` behind it.
+The `Authorization callback URL` should be the `Homepage URL`.

 #### Configuration part
 In the `/backend/` folder, edit the `github.json` configuration file.
 There are three fields used, and most can be copied straight from the GitHub application you just created: